mwarning/KadNode/README.md

 KadNode is a small P2P DNS resolver to resolve and authenticate custom domains using the BitTorrent Peer-to-Peer network.

-Domain queries for the .p2p TLD are intercepted on the systems level.
+KadNode can intercept .p2p domain queries on the systems level or acting as an DNS proxy.
 This makes it possible to use it with programs like browsers or console tools.

-Support for TLS allows authentication using existing Certificate Authorities (CA).
+Support for TLS allows authentication before an address is passed to the application.

 As an alternative, domains can consist of 32 Byte hexadecimal domains representing public keys.
+This approach does not even need TLS.

 ## Features: